bret-phillips9/neonatal-risk-calculator-1/README.md

 This is a project to create a death/disability risk calculator for very low birth weight infants based on the research of [Schmidt et al. (2015)](#Cite).
 The project is in R Shiny, to be hosted on Posit Connect Cloud.

 ## Disclaimer
-This application is for demonstration purposes only.
+This application is for __demonstration purposes only__.
 This application is not intended for, and should not be used for, any clinical or scientific purpose.

 ## File Structure
 This ia a fairily standrad R Shiny application structure with three files.